virtual-labs/ctnt-research-docs/docs/talks.md

 - **Outcome:** Resulted in 65,000 usages of Virtual Labs.
 - **Potential:** This ongoing association has the potential to serve as a benchmark for future outreach initiatives.

-## NEW FACILITY: Digital Classroom Enhancement
+## New Facility: Digital Classroom Enhancement

 **Addition: NPTEL Class Recording Facility**
 - **Location:** Virtual Labs' Digital Classroom